Get the most out your Natchez trip. Get the new Visitor Guide FREE!

 Of course, it is also the namesake for the Natchez Trace, the centuries-old, 444-mile path from Natchez to Nashville, long used by American Indians before becoming a U.S. thoroughfare.
 Today the Natchez Trace Parkway provides beautiful picnic areas, the rare Emerald Mound burial ground, and the historic Mount Locust Inn, all just a few minutes' drive from downtown Natchez.

 But Natchez is more than history.
 It's what you love about South — easy elegance and casual charm, true hospitality, lush gardens and moss-covered oaks and delicious down-home fare — with the attractions of a great small city: a state-of-the-art convention center and spacious meeting venues, shopping, nightlife and gaming, a safe, walkable downtown, and a rich cultural scene.

-Located inside the Natchez Visitor's Center on Canal Street, the Natchez Convention & Visitors Bureau can provide you with tour information and the history of Natchez and its surrounding areas.
+Located inside the Natchez Visitor's Center on Canal Street, the Natchez Convention & Visitors Bureau can provide you with Mississippi tourism information and the history of Natchez and its surrounding areas.
 If you're planning a convention or corporate retreat and need a site that combines excellent pricing with great facilities and services, we will personally show you how Natchez can meet your meeting needs.

 If you're planning a wedding, we will connect you with some of the best caterers, florists, entertainment, photographers, and other wedding necessities south of the Mason-Dixon line.
 If you are after a romantic escape, group tour or just a girlfriend getaway, give us a call, and we will help you book the ideal hotel or bed and breakfast.
 And whatever your plans, drop in for a friendly crash course on local lingo — you will be talking like a Natchez native in no time!